 You should consult with your local biosafety office and export control office.
 The shipping, receipt, and handling of such items may require import permits and licenses.
 These offices can advise on licensing and any other handling requirements.

 The transfer of commodities and equipment is only controlled by the export regulations when the item is shipped out of the country.
 Licenses to ship an item outside the United States are required even when the item or equipment is used in or results from fundamental research.

 For commodities controlled under EAR, whether a license is required depends upon the country to which the item is being shipped.
-Even in cases where license approval from the Department of Commerce is not required to ship the item to the country, there are administrative requirements and records that must be maintained (see 15 CFR Part 762) regarding shipments of EAR controlled items out of the United States.
-The campus Vice Chancellor for Research can assist you in determining whether a specific license is required, will secure a license when needed, and can advise you on what records need to be maintained in cases where the item can be shipped without a license.
+Even in cases where license approval from the Department of Commerce is not required to ship the item to the country, there are administrative requirements and records that must be maintained regarding shipments of EAR-controlled items out of the United States; see 15 C.F.R. § 762.
+The local Export Control Officer can assist you in determining whether a specific license is required, in securing a license when needed, and in advising you on what records need to be maintained, both when a license is required for the export and when it is not.